EngrIbrahimAdnan/financial_stability_collab_public/README.md

 - **Submodule**: Links to the private repository containing all project files.
 - **BIS.zip**: The dataset release, available upon accessing the private repository.
 - **README.md**: This file, providing an overview and instructions.
-- **Presentation slides**: An in-depth slides for presentation on YouTube explaining our methodology, analysis, and findings.

 ## Project Highlights